idiap/facereclib/doc/experiments.rst

 * :py:class:`facereclib.tools.ISV`: This class is an extension of the :py:class:`facereclib.tools.UBMGMM`.
   Hence, all the parameters of the :py:class:`facereclib.tools.UBMGMM` must be specified as well.
-  Additionally, a subspace projection is computed such that the *Inter Session Variability* of one enrolled client is minimized (:ref:`bob.learn.misc <bob.learn.misc>`).
+  Additionally, a subspace projection is computed such that the *Inter Session Variability* of one enrolled client is minimized (:ref:`bob.learn.em <bob.learn.em>`).

   - ``subspace_dimension_of_u``: The dimension of the ISV subspace.